ishban2006/AirBNB/README.md

 ## 📌 Overview

 This project is a full-stack web application inspired by Airbnb, built using Node.js, Express, MongoDB, and EJS.
-It allows users to view property listings, explore detailed information, and create new listings.
+It allows users to view listings, explore detailed information, and perform full CRUD operations on listings.

-This is an early-stage implementation focusing on core backend functionality and server-side rendering.

 ---

 ## 🚀 Features Implemented

-* 📋 View all listings (Index Route)
+* 📋 View all listings (Index)
-* 🔍 View detailed information for a single listing (Show Route)
+* 🔍 View detailed information of a listing (Show)
-* ➕ Create a new listing (Form + POST request)
+* ➕ Create a new listing (Create)
+* ✏️ Edit existing listings (Update)
+* ❌ Delete listings (Delete)
 * 🗄️ MongoDB integration using Mongoose
-* 🧠 Dynamic rendering using EJS templates
+* 🧠 Dynamic rendering using EJS
-* 🔗 RESTful routing (GET & POST requests)
+* 🔗 RESTful routing (GET, POST, PUT, DELETE)

 ---